 The provision for claim losses includes an estimate of anticipated title and title related claims, escrow losses and homeowner's claims relating to our specialty insurance segment.
 The estimate of anticipated title and title related claims is accrued as a percentage of title premium revenue based on our historical loss experience and other relevant factors.
 We monitor our claims loss experience on a continual basis and adjust the provision for claim losses accordingly as new information becomes known, new loss patterns emerge, or as other contributing factors are considered and incorporated into the analysis of the reserve for claim losses.
 The claim loss provision for title insurance was \$78.5 million in the second quarter of 2007 as compared to \$91.0 million in the second quarter of 2006 and \$150.5 million in the first six months of 2007 as compared to \$171.7 million in the first six months of 2006.
-Our claim loss provision for our specialty insurance businesses was \$34.6 million in the second quarter of 2007 compared to \$33.1 million in the second quarter of 2006, and \$73.5 million in the first six months of 2007 compared to \$67.0 million in the first six months of 2006, with the increases resulting primarily from a higher volume of homeowners' insurance business.
+Our claim loss provision as a percentage of total title premiums was 7.5% for the three and six month periods ended June 30, 2007 and 2006.
+The claim loss provision for our specialty insurance businesses was \$34.6 million in the second quarter of 2007 compared to \$33.1 million in the second quarter of 2006, and \$73.5 million in the first six months of 2007 compared to \$67.0 million in the first six months of 2006, with the increases resulting primarily from a higher volume of homeowners' insurance business.